balvinderg/deeplink_cli/README.md

 # Usage
 To use Deeplink Helper download dh from the release folder and add it to path.
+Then go to the path where dh is downloaded and run command chmod a+x dh.
 Then run command dh